sashaok123/LoRA-EXTRACTOR/README.md

 # LoRA-EXTRACTOR
 A small script to facilitate the extraction of LoRA models from custom checkpoints.
+A small script that facilitates the extraction of LoRa models from user control points.
+**THIS SCRIPT IS BASED ON LIBRARIES: https://github.com/kohya-ss/sd-scripts**

 The extractor consists of 3 small scripts and libraries.